 Any state, such as California or Massachusetts, that has commercial orchards will also have laws protecting the produce of those orchards, and while you and your neighbors probably aren't in the business of growing and marketing apples, everyone is still entitled to their own produce.

-(Picking fruit from "public trees"—trees that are growing on public land or in public parks—is usually permitted; some nonprofits maintain maps showing the locations of public fruit trees.)
+Picking fruit from "public trees"—trees that are growing on public land or in public parks—is usually permitted, however.
+Some nonprofits maintain maps showing the locations of public fruit trees.

 If the trunk of a tree straddles the boundary line between your property and your neighbors', it's a "boundary tree."
 Each of you owns all of it, jointly.
 In that event, you have the right to fruit growing on branches that are on your side of the line.
 You might also have a right to fruit on the other side of the line, but you'd have to go on your neighbor's land to get it.

 What if the trunk of your tree is in your front yard?
 You own the fruit that grows on it, even on those branches that hang over the sidewalk.
 Discouraging passersby from plucking a low-lying apple or pear might, however, require more surveillance than you've got time for.
 Consider training and pruning the tree so that most of the branches are on your side of the property line, perhaps shaping the tree to a trellis or into a fan-shaped form.
 A fence might provide better—or at least more prominent—protection.
 But, as a practical matter, you might have to resign yourself to losing some of your tree's fruit.

 What if apples have fallen from your neighbor's tree onto the ground on your side of the property line?
 Wanting to pick them up and put them to use is perfectly understandable.
 But, in some states, the falls still belong to your neighbors.